AgilityInc/AgilityReactSampleSite/README.md

 ## Goal
 The purpose of this repository is to have a sample site setup to demonstrate how React developers can work in an Agility .NET website, and enable them to use their favorite front-end tools such as VS Code, NPM and Webpack.

+## Benefits
+- Build a consistent, more maintainable UI
+- More frontend developer friendly
+- Separation of concerns between backend and frontend
+- Build frontends faster

 ## Features
 - Build your entire front-end using React JS components - does not require knowledge of .NET or Razor syntax
 - Use ES6 *imports* and *exports*
 - Integrates with Agility.Web and the Content Repository to use content from your Agility instance
 - Server-side rendering support enabled by ReactJS.NET
 - Take advantage of NPM and Webpack support to customize your frontend dev experience

 ## Backend: Visual Studio + ASP.NET
 This project is based on the .NET framework (not .NET Core), therefore you still need to use Visual Studio 2015/2017 to restore nuget packages, and build the project after changes to C# code.
 You'll also need a development server that supports running an ASP.NET website such as IIS or IIS express.
 This is also important if you want to implement the webpack-dev-server proxy.